Tim Bricheno

 Tim Bricheno (born Timothy John Bricheno, 6 July 1963, Huddersfield, Yorkshire) is an English guitarist, songwriter and music teacher.
-He was a member of several notable English indie bands, including All About Eve, The Sisters of Mercy, XC-NN (originally "CNN" until the band ran into legal problems with America's Cable News Network) and Tin Star.
+He was a member of several notable British indie bands, including All About Eve, The Sisters of Mercy, XC-NN (originally "CNN" until the band ran into legal problems with America's Cable News Network) and Tin Star.
 He has also played as a tour guest and recorded with The Mission.

 Bricheno has written music under several pseudonyms for other recording artists including Dusty Springfield and Gene Pitney.
 He currently plays in 'Jok', a band formed with ex XC-NN, and former Tin Star vocalist, David Tomlinson.
 He moved into media composition during the late 1990s alongside brother Toby Bricheno.

 Bricheno was listed as a songwriting tutor and course author at Middlesex University Hendon, ICMP (Institute of Contemporary Music) and the Academy of Contemporary Music in Guildford.

+In May 2024 Bricheno released the album "Apparitions" together with Julianne Regan on Bandcamp.
+Since 2019, Bricheno has been suffering from Tinnitus.